Currency Converter Calculator

 Calculate and review

-See net amount, fee breakdown, charts, and optional PDF export.
+Press Calculate to see net amount, fee breakdown, charts, and scenario comparison.

 Understanding currency conversion

 Currency conversion exchanges one currency for another based on a quoted exchange rate.
-Rates move over time because they reflect supply and demand in the foreign exchange market.
+Rates move over time because they reflect supply and demand in the foreign exchange market, which operates 24 hours a day on weekdays.
+The mid-market rate is the rate you see on financial data sites, but actual rates offered to consumers include a markup known as a spread.

 Fees and costs